ucl-cssb/cneta/README.md

 <!-- ## How to prepare MP trees -->

 ## Input
-* (Required) A file containing integer absolute copy numbers for all the patient samples and/or the normal sample (*-cn.txt.gz or *-allele-cn.txt.gz).
+* (Required) A file containing integer absolute/relative copy numbers for all the patient samples and/or the normal sample (*-cn.txt.gz or *-allele-cn.txt.gz).
+When the input copy number is relative with normal copy being 0 as those output by [CGHcall](https://bioconductor.org/packages/release/bioc/html/CGHcall.html), please specifiy it with option "--is_rcn 1".

    Either compressed file or uncompressed file is fine.
    There need to be at least four columns, separated by space, in this file: sample_ID, chr_ID, site_ID, CN.
+   Note that there should be no header names in this file.
    Each column is an integer.
-   The sample_ID has to be ordered from 1 to the number of patient samples.
+   The sample_ID has to be __ordered__ from 1 to the number of patient samples.
-   The chr_ID and site_ID together determine a unique site along the genome of a sample.
+   The chr_ID and site_ID together determine a unique site along the genome of a sample, __ordering__ from 1 to the largest number.
    The site_ID can be consecutive numbers from 1 to the total number of sites along the genome, or consecutive numbers from 1 to the total number of sites along each chromosome of the genome.
    For haplotype-specific CN, there need to be at least five columns, with the last two being cnA, cnB.
    If the total CN is larger than the specified maximum CN allowed by the program,